wendyverdonk93/docs/content/integrations/ecommerce-integrations/cs-cart/faq/updating-the-plugin.md

     - /integrations/cs-cart/faq/how-can-i-update-the-plugin-for-cs-cart/
 ---

-There are 3 ways to update the CS-Cart plugin:
+There are 3 ways to update the plugin:

-- In your CS-Cart backend
+- In your backend
 - In the CMS marketplace
 - Using SFTP